dpreussler/android-gluten/README.md

 SilentLogger: does not log (implements same interface as above, can be used to disable logging)

 AsyncLogger : moves all logging into background thread (might be useful in combination with FileLogger)

+UncaughtExceptionLogger: registers as exception handler in system and reports those exceptions to logfile

 CrashlyticsLogger: sends exceptions that where logged to crashlytics as caught crash)